alanrob17/technical-blog/content/post/creating-a-powershell-profile.md

 #### Disc volumes

-This function produces a nice report of the status of all your PC's disc drives.
+This function produces a nice report on the status of all your systems disc drives.

 ```powershell
     function df {